openmrs/openmrs-esm-user-dashboard-widgets/README.md

 ## Reports

-This widget shows the chart or table based on the configuration.
+This widget shows a list of report links.
+It will show chart or table based on the configuration when a report link is clicked.

 Please refer the [Architecture Decision Record](docs/adr-05-reports-configuration.md) for more information about the configure a report widget.